 First posted hack with hopefully many more to follow!
-I live 5 minutes from the Orlando Ikea so I have a terrible habit of going there just to kill time and the as-is section is always my first stop.
-Today I went to find parts to build a small night stand for my bedroom and ended up buying parts for something for my living room.
+I live 5 minutes from the Orlando IKEA so I have a terrible habit of going there just to kill time and the as-is section is always my first stop.
+Today I went to find parts to build a small night stand for my bedroom and ended up buying parts for something for my living room — an illuminated side table.

 I grabbed a returned Lack side table and a Bestå Tofta door that was a display for $10 total.
 Had the idea that with some Dioders I had laying around I could do something cool.

 Things you’ll need for an illuminated side table

 - Bestå Tofta glass door

 - hot glue gun